mikicz/django-aggregation-talk/slides.md

 # Data Aggregation In Django

-- Aggregation - combining multiple pices of information in a single result
+- Aggregation - combining multiple pieces of information into a single result

 <v-clicks>